- Why is Cochrane doing this?

 This programme of work covers the EMS and linked production systems (from when content leaves the EMS up to publication).
 There will be multiple projects within the programme.
-The team has set up the programme, including individual projects and teams, for the two active projects (listed below) with rough timelines.
+The team has set up the programme, including individual projects and teams, for the active projects (listed below) with rough timelines.

 Project: Comprehensive review and mapping of editorial workflows used by Cochrane Review Groups and other teams that prepare content for the Cochrane Library

 The goal of this project was to develop a master end-to-end workflow - from content submission to publication - that reflects current best practice and meets the needs of contributors and users.
 This involved reviewing and analysing current workflows (which will also help with planning the roll-out of the new EMS) and setting up new workflows for Cochrane content.
 The project team has been mapping EMS requirements against those offered by the EMS vendor, outlining the high-level Cochrane workflow requirements, and exploring management of editorial steps within a new system (e.g. incorporating title registration, linking with derivative products).
 As part of this review, Origin Editorial circulated a questionnaire for editorial teams to complete to capture key information, followed by calls with each editorial team.
 A report of the findings of this project has been drafted, the project team and board will soon review and approve it.
 A summary will be shared with the Community in November 2020.